 Table of Contents

 Some dogs simply produce more tear than others.
-If that’s the case with your Frenchie, you are probably familiar with the brown tear stains that appear under your puppy’s eyes.
-The constant tearing colors the fur, especially in between the wrinkles, which is even more noticeable in white or light-colored Frenchies.
-Apart from being an aesthetic issue, these stains may lead to health issues as well: since bacteria thrive in wet conditions, your puppy will be more likely to catch an eye infection.
+If that’s the case with your Frenchie, you may notice brown tear stains under their eyes.
+This constant tearing discolors the fur, especially between the wrinkles.
+That is even more noticeable in white or light-colored Frenchies.

-The most common reason why your puppy’s eyes might be inflamed is because something got into them.
-Sometimes it is obvious, for example when you’re giving your baby a bath and a bit of shampoo gets into their eyes.
-In such cases, you should put some eye drops into them which contain antibiotics, our recommendation is Tobradex which you can purchase at the vet and human pharmacy as well.
+The most common cause your puppy’s eyes might be inflamed is when something gets into them.
+Sometimes it is obvious, for example, during bath time if shampoo accidentally enters the eyes.
+In such cases, use antibiotic eye drops like Tobradex, which is available at most vets and pharmacies.

 Subscribe to our weekly blog newsletter